zilliztech/zdoc/versioned_docs/version-byoc/tutorials/data/schema-data-fields/schema-design-hands-on.md

 Information Retrieval (IR) systems, also known as search, are essential for various AI applications such as Retrieval-augmented generation (RAG), image search, and product recommendation.
 The first step in developing an IR system is designing the data model, which involves analyzing business requirements, determining how to organize information, and indexing data to make it semantically searchable.

-Milvus supports defining the data model through a collection schema.
+Zilliz Cloud supports defining the data model through a collection schema.
 A collection organizes unstructured data like text and images, along with their vector representations, including dense and sparse vectors in various precision used for semantic search.
-Additionally, Milvus supports storing and filtering non-vector data types called "Scalar".
+Additionally, Zilliz Cloud supports storing and filtering non-vector data types called "Scalar".
 Scalar types include BOOL, INT8/16/32/64, FLOAT/DOUBLE, VARCHAR, JSON, and Array.

 ![WeYVbC63So5YT2xSV5EcHf8qn3f](/byoc/WeYVbC63So5YT2xSV5EcHf8qn3f.png)